Healthy Homemade Nut Butter

 • Add 1 tablespoon + 1 cup water to your smoothie, instead of adding milk

-• Use in baking instead of butter and eggs (it adds richness and bind)
+• Use in baking instead of butter and eggs (it adds richness and helps things bind)

-In a sealed jar in the pantry for a couple of months.
-You might see some places recommending storing your nut butter in the fridge, to make sure the pressed oils don’t go rancid.
-But I don’t recommend this as it’s make them go rock hard and definitely not drizzle-able.
+Your butters will keep in a sealed jar in the pantry for a couple of months.
+You might see some places recommending storing your nut butter in the fridge, to make sure the oils don’t go rancid.
+But I don’t recommend this as it’s make them go hard and ruins their drizzle-worthy appeal.
 If it takes you a year to get through a jar of nut butter then sure.
 But you and I both know that’s never going to be us.

 Homemade Nut Butter